ThorDionysus/Handle-point-cloud-tree/README.md

 ## Basic Phenotype Retrieval
 Basic Phenotype Retrieval is a Python program designed to analyze point cloud data from trees.
 It provides a set of functionalities to calculate various tree-related parameters, such as tree height, projection area, crown maximum radius, volume, and surface area.
 This program is specifically tailored for PLY files.
 ### Code Explanation
+This code segment calculates various basic morphological parameters of point cloud trees using custom-defined functions.It calculates the height of trees by sorting the coordinates of the point cloud based on their z-values.Then, it utilizes projection and the differential element method to approximate the tree's projected area.
+Similarly, it employs the differential element method to estimate the volume of the tree.It uses a rotation matrix to rotate the point cloud tree at intervals of 1 degree from 0 degrees to 180 degrees.
+By comparing the diameters measured at each angle, it ultimately determines the maximum diameter of the point cloud tree.Finally, the code will output the values of the aforementioned basic tree morphological
 ### Usage
 1. Load the point cloud data by specifying the file path.
 2. Perform point cloud preprocessing, including radius filtering.